Skip to content

 • PricesBars(frequency="1m") defines table meaning.

-• Updater A writes only BTC.
+• Updater A writes one configured row subset.

-• Updater B writes only ETH.
+• Updater B writes another configured row subset.

 5.1) Hash namespaces: what they actually do